Evangelical leader hopes conference is 'testosterone booster shot' for anti-abortion 2024 candidates

 One major anti-abortion group, Susan B. Anthony Pro-Life America, has said it would not support any White House candidate who did not, at a minimum, support passing a nationwide ban on abortion after 15 weeks of pregnancy.

-Those attending the gathering will encourage the presidential candidates to “shift the focus and shift the language” around abortion, Reed said, so as to “frame the narrative, not around stages of gestation — whether weeks or months or trimesters, which I think is falling into the trap of the left — but talking about the unborn child.”
+But Reed said Republican presidential candidates should “shift the focus and shift the language” around abortion so as to “frame the narrative, not around stages of gestation — whether weeks or months or trimesters, which I think is falling into the trap of the left — but talking about the unborn child.”

-Pence, an evangelical Christian, will be speaking at the Faith & Freedom Coalition event for the first time since 2021, when he was booed by some and faced shouts of “traitor.”
+Pence, an evangelical Christian, was greeted far more warmly this time than during the last time he addressed a Faith & Freedom Coalition in 2021.
+That time, he was booed by some and faced shouts of “traitor.”
 That event, held in Florida, came months after the Jan.
 6 insurrection at the U.S. Capitol, when Pence defied Trump's unprecedented demands to overturn Biden's victory in the 2020 election.

+The more tame reception didn't happen by accident.
+Reed warned Friday's audience about booing or verbally expressing any disagreement with any presidential candidates: “If they’re not where they need to be, then let’s just love them and pray them right where they need to go."

-The former vice president is also expected to speak Saturday at the National Celebrate Life Rally at the Lincoln Memorial.
+The former vice president has made abortion a centerpiece of his campaign and was also expected to speak Saturday at the National Celebrate Life Rally at the Lincoln Memorial.
+He is also doing a weekend tele-town hall in Iowa that will focus on abortion.

-Despite evangelicals' initial reluctance to back Trump in 2016, Reed said the former president's administration had a strong abortion record to point to.
+Despite some evangelicals' initial reluctance to back Trump in 2016, Reed told The Associated Press that former president's administration had a strong record on abortion.
 He said Trump also impressed evangelicals by moving the U.S. Embassy in Israel from Tel Aviv to Jerusalem in 2018, which the evangelical movement supported because of the deep religious significance of the area.

-“I think the bar has been raised and I think the ceiling is going to keep moving up," Reed said of evangelicals' expectations for pro-Israel, anti-abortion presidential primary candidates.

-That's because, he said, the candidates understand “there is no path to the Republican nomination for president that doesn’t go through the evangelical vote.”
+Candidates understand “there is no path to the Republican nomination for president that doesn’t go through the evangelical vote," he said.

 Credit: AP